andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

 <h2 style = "margin-top: 0em;">About Me</h2>

+<span class="small-caps">I am an</span>
-I am an **AI Scientist (Senior Associate Consultant) at the [Mayo Clinic](https://www.mayoclinic.org/)** in Rochester, Minnesota, where I co-direct the AI and Data Analytics (AIDA) team at the [Department of Radiation Oncology](https://www.mayoclinic.org/departments-centers/radiation-oncology/home/orc-20188588).
+*AI Scientist (Senior Associate Consultant) at the [Mayo Clinic](https://www.mayoclinic.org/)* in Rochester, Minnesota, where I co-direct the AI and Data Analytics (AIDA) team at the [Department of Radiation Oncology](https://www.mayoclinic.org/departments-centers/radiation-oncology/home/orc-20188588).
 Our goal is to advance the next generation of AI in cancer care.
 You can find my Mayo Clinic research page [here](https://www.mayo.edu/research/faculty/foong-andrew-ph-d/bio-20583559).

-Previously, I was a full-time **Senior Researcher at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/)**, working on deep learning for protein generative modelling as part of Microsoft's [AI for Science initiative](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai4science/).
+Previously, I was a full-time *Senior Researcher at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/)*, working on deep learning for protein generative modelling as part of Microsoft's [AI for Science initiative](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai4science/).

-I completed my **Ph.D. in the [Machine Learning Group](https://cbl.eng.cam.ac.uk) at the University of Cambridge**, supervised by [Professor Richard E. Turner](https://rich-turner-group.github.io).
+I completed my *Ph.D. in the [Machine Learning Group](https://cbl.eng.cam.ac.uk) at the University of Cambridge*, supervised by [Professor Richard E. Turner](https://rich-turner-group.github.io).
 My research focused on probabilistic modelling and deep learning, with work on Bayesian neural networks, meta-learning, equivariant models, and PAC-Bayes.

 You can find a list of selected publications [here](./publications.md).
 For a full overview, see my [Google Scholar page](https://scholar.google.com/citations?user=2UOjgIUAAAAJ&hl=en).

-**Contact:**&nbsp;<span class="email"> foong [dot] andrew [at] mayo [dot] edu</span>
+*Contact:*&nbsp;<span class="email"> foong [dot] andrew [at] mayo [dot] edu</span>

 <h2>Hiring News</h2>